What is a Research Report?

 - Involves open-ended interviews, focus groups, and literature reviews.

-- Findings are preliminary, serving as a basis for further research.
+- The findings are preliminary and serve as a basis for further research.

 11. Explanatory Research Reports

-Explanatory research reports seek to understand the relationships between variables and explain why certain phenomena occur.
+Explanatory research reports seek to understand relationships among variables and to explain why certain phenomena occur.

 Characteristics: